Matt Shanahan (basketball): Coaching career

 Shanahan served as player-coach of the Ballarat Miners in the 2007 SEABL season, with the team missing the playoffs.

 In 2008, Shanahan served as head coach of the Waverley Falcons in the Big V.

 In 2010, Shanahan joined the Coffs Harbour Suns of the Waratah League Division 1 as player-coach.
 He helped the Suns win the Division 1 state league title in 2012 with grand final MVP honours.
 He left Coffs Harbour Basketball in December 2012 after three years as operations and development manager.

 Shanahan joined the Knox Raiders as head coach for the 2013 SEABL season.
 He returned as coach in 2014.
 After sitting out the 2015 season, the Raiders returned in 2016 in the Big V. Darryl McDonald was named men's coach, as Shanahan continued on as Knox Basketball's development manager.

 In 2023, Shanahan served as head coach of the Australian Catholic University men's and women's basketball teams in the University Basketball League (UBL).

+In October 2025, Shanahan was appointed head coach of the Sherbrooke Suns women's team for the 2026 Big V season.
+He guided the Suns to the Big V grand final, where they lost 113–61 to the McKinnon Cougars.